Anokhin Museum

-General Information
+General information

 The Anokhin Museum is the national museum of the republic, located in Gorno-Altaysk, the capital city of Altai Republic, in the Chinese and Mongolian borders of the Russian Federation.
 It was opened in 2012, with the financial help of Gazprom and others, and is named after Andrey Anokhin, a Russian Turkologist and ethnographer.

-The museum exhibits the famous "Siberian Ice Maiden" and holds a big archaeological collection.
+The museum exhibits the famous "Siberian Ice Maiden" and holds a large archaeological collection.
 Its address is: